 Pasay, THE PHILIPPINES—

 Penitence came on a hot and humid summer night.
 I was lost, walking through what seemed to be an endless concrete labyrinth, when I stopped to catch my breath and ask a group of women for directions to the town plaza.
 “You’re still quite far,” one of them told me.
-Around us the road was busy and narrow; I trotted on, side-stepping potholes and ignoring jeepney’s decorated with such slogans as “God bless our trip” and “Jesus loves you.”
+Around us the road was busy and narrow; I trotted on, side-stepping potholes and ignoring jeepneys decorated with such slogans as “God bless our trip” and “Jesus loves you.”

-Pasay is a dense city south of Manila named after a princess of the long-gone Namayan Kingdom, a trade hub during the 12th to 14th centuries.
-Merchants from across of Asia came to barter their wares with the natives.
+Pasay is a dense city south of Manila named after a princess of the long-gone Namayan Kingdom.
+A trade hub during the 12th to 14th centuries, merchants from across Asia came to barter their wares with the natives.
 It’s also the city I’ve called home for the past eight years after moving to the Philippines from India.
-I was born in Manila to a Filipino mother and Indian father and felt it was time to revisit my roots.
+I was born in Manila to a Filipino mother and Indian father, and felt it was time to revisit my roots.
 Pasay might not seem like the obvious choice of a place to settle, but I liked its grit and close proximity to the airport.
 These days, Pasay could be anywhere in the world, with its casinos, luxury hotels, and shopping centers.
 But when you look hard enough, the city still has its secrets and delights.

 The township of Malibay was annexed by Pasay in 1903.
 Through Spanish colonization, Catholicism became the prevalent religion in the Philippines—it is the only predominantly Christian nation in Asia.
 Locals take pride in religious festivals celebrated during Lent leading up to Easter Sunday, and each town has its own patron saint.